github/libprojfs/docs/build-install.md

 source code using the "Clone or download" button on this page.)

-Next, run the `autogen.sh` script to generate an [Autoconf][autoconf] `configure` script:
+Next, run the `autogen.sh` script to generate an [Autoconf][autoconf] `configure` script.
+(If you don't have your modified libfuse in a system location, you may need to supply `CPPFLAGS` and `LDFLAGS` to `autogen.sh` too; see the next paragraph for an example.)
 ```
 ./autogen.sh
 ```
-(This step will not be necessary in the future for those downloading a versioned release package of libprojfs.)
+(This `autogen.sh` step will not be necessary in the future for those who have downloaded a versioned release package of libprojfs.)

 The basic build process at this point is the typical Autoconf and [Make][make] one, except that you will need to ensure that the